gandhidarshak/CppEnumCreator/README.md

 ### Usage
 The enum creation works in 2 steps - declaration/definition, like most other code that you will write between header and c++ file.
-   1. header file - declaration:
+*   header file - declaration:
 Inside your header file, inside the class/namespace declaration {...}, where you will normally define enums, #define below macros.
 And #include  "CppEnumCreatorDeclaration.h" after that.
 The files uses standard C++ includes, but if needed, you can also #include "CppEnumCreatorIncludes.h" at top of your header file.
-            *  CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>
+    1. CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>
-            *  CppEnumName <Name of the enum class - e.g. Digits, Colors, Months>
+    2. CppEnumName <Name of the enum class - e.g. Digits, Colors, Months>
-            *  CppEnumList <Comma separated list of enum-items.
+    3. CppEnumList <Comma separated list of enum-items.
 Use \ for multine line spliting.>
-            *  CppDllExportMacro <Name of the dll export/import macro if working across dlls in windows.>
+    4. CppDllExportMacro <Name of the dll export/import macro if working across dlls in windows.> (optional)
-   2. C++ file - definition:
+*   C++ file - definition:
 Inside your c++ file, where you will normally define class APIs or enum APIs, copy below two macros from the header file above.
 And #include  "CppEnumCreatorDefinition.h" after that.
-            *  CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>
+    1. CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>
-            *  CppEnumName <Name of the enum class - e.g. Digits, Colors, Months>
+    2. CppEnumName <Name of the enum class - e.g. Digits, Colors, Months>

-After the above two steps, upone compilation, you will automatically have below static APIs defined in your class or namespace.
+After the above two steps, upone compilation, you will automatically have below static APIs declared (in .h) and defined (in .c++) in your class or namespace.
 1.  string_to_enum
 2.  enum_to_string
-   3. ushort_to_enum (unsigned short is used as underlying number representation of enum)
+3.  ushort_to_enum*
-   4. enum_to_ushort,
+4.  enum_to_ushort*
 5.  prefix decrement (--x) operator
 6.  postfix decrement (x--) operator
-   7. prefix increment (++x) operator
+7.  prefix increment (\++x) operator
 8.  postfix increment (x++) operator
 9.  ostream << operator
 10.  num_enum_items
+    *unsigned short is used as underlying number representation of enum

-Please see [test.h](https://github.com/gandhidarshak/CppEnumCreator/blob/master/test/test.h) and [test.cxx](https://github.com/gandhidarshak/CppEnumCreator/blob/master/test/test.cxx) files for a more detailed example of the usage.
+Please see [test.h](https:/d/github.com/gandhidarshak/CppEnumCreator/blob/master/test/test.h) and [test.cxx](https://github.com/gandhidarshak/CppEnumCreator/blob/master/test/test.cxx) files for a more detailed example of the usage.

 ### Sharing is caring!